Skip to content Skip to navigation

 Diamondback moth pupa.
 Photo: UMass Extension Vegetable Program

-Diamondback moth (Plutella xylostella).
+Diamondback moth

-The adult moths are tiny (<1/2 inch), light brown, and rest with their wings folded together like a tent.
+Diamondback moth (Plutella xylostella) adults are tiny (< ½ inch long) brown moths that rest with their wings folded together like a tent.
+Historically, DBM did not overwinter in the Northeast, but caterpillars have been reported as early as May in recent years, suggesting that they may be overwintering in high tunnels or other warm spots.
+Regardless, this pest also blows in every year from warmer areas to our south.
 Adults are weak fliers, but populations are known to disperse long distances on wind and annually reinvade areas well into Canada.
 Eggs are laid singly or in small clusters.
-The caterpillars are smaller, light green, appear more segmented and more pointed in shape.
-When disturbed they wiggle vigorously and may drop off the plant on a string of silk.
-Feeding causes small, round holes and tends to be spread across the foliage and not necessarily concentrated in the head.
-They overwinter in crop residue, but may also enter the region by migrating from southern states.
-For more information on the diamondback moth, click here.
+Caterpillars go through four instars and are small (< ½ inch when fully grown), light green, and appear segmented, with a forked end and pointed shape.
+When disturbed, they wiggle vigorously and may drop off the plant on a string of silk.
+Feeding causes small, round holes that don’t break through the top layer of leaf tissue, leaving translucent films across holes, called “windowpane” damage.
+Feeding tends to be spread across the foliage and is not necessarily concentrated in the head.

 Cabbage looper (Trichoplusia ni)